aoayhan/CS-308-Project/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 # Prerequisites for backend:
 Node.js

 NPM (Node Package Manager)

 A Firebase account and a configured Firebase project

+A spotify developer account with Client ID and Client Secret

 1) Use 'npm install' to install node modules.